sazhu24/STARS/food and dining/README.md

 *point distribution TBD*

+- 7.1 Percentage of food and beverage spend that meets sustainability criteria
+- 7.2 Percentage of dining service spend with social impact suppliers
+- 8.1 Food recovery program

 [**1) sustainably or ethically produced + plant-based**](https://docs.google.com/document/d/1UgIhYWWg5GS7cB9qYvRpw76-ThuQZJ2X1spEiS1fp_U/edit#heading=h.7wz6nkbm6esg)
 - % of food and beverage spend on products that are sustainably or ethically produced
 - % of food and beverage spend on plant-based foods